-The Chapin Beautification Foundation is hosting its third annual Chapin Oyster Roast on Saturday, March 9, on Beaufort Street in downtown Chapin.
-The event features steamed oysters and chicken bog with cash bars for beer and wine and live music on the Beaufort Street stage.
-Make plans now to attend!
+The Chapin Beautification Foundation hosted its third annual Chapin Oyster Roast on Saturday, March 9, on Beaufort Street in downtown Chapin.
+The event featured steamed oysters and chicken bog with cash bars for beer and wine and live music on the Beaufort Street stage.

 The Chapin Beautification Foundation hosted its second annual Spring Oyster Roast on Saturday, March 24, at 5:30 pm on Beaufort Street in downtown Chapin.
 The event featured steamed oysters and non-seafood food items for purchase provided by Hudson’s Catering and cash bars for beer and wine provided by The Tipsy Toad Tavern and live music by Peace Haven on the Beaufort Street stage.

 Special thanks to our sponsors:

 The Town of Chapin observed Arbor Day on Friday, December 1, 2017, with a dedication ceremony for a new planting coordinated by the Chapin Beautification Foundation and Chapin Garden Club.
 The ceremony also featured the dedication of a new town clock, provided by the Chapin Sunrise Rotary Club.
 The ceremony will began at 10:00 am in the park area adjacent to the railroad tracks and Beaufort Street (1162 Chapin Road).